mehtakash93/paymo/README.md

 ### Problems
 Very slow at the time of batch processing and it will slow down as depth(x) increases or number of node in graph(n) increases.

+# Submission Details
+In my submission, I have made two files AntiFraud16 to run on 16gb ram and AntiFraud8 to run on 8gb ram.

+According to my analysis:
+On 8gb ram, doing precomputation results in lots of clashes hence it is advisable to use Method3.
+On 16gb ram, we can real differecne in the Medthod3 and Method2.
+Hence i have used method2.
+My times on 16gb for level4 with method2 were half of that with method3.